danielsky81/First_milestone/README.md

-# Your Project's Name

-The subject of Code Institute's first milestone project is a static website for a Real Estate Photography & Video services.
+# Real Estate Digital Services

+The _Real Estate Digital Services_ website is a 1st Milestone project build for a [Code Institute's](https://www.codeinstitute.net/) Full Stack Web Developer Course.

+The company is a professional Real Estate Photography and Videography Service provider that wants to promote their services and showcase their craft online in order to reach more clients.

 <!-- One or two paragraphs providing an overview of your project. -->
 <!-- Essentially, this part is your sales pitch. -->